 Major Cities Chiefs Association, June, 2006, 11 pp.

 of over 1.5 million, the Major Chiefs Associations produced this consensus position statement on the question of local police

 enforcement of immigration laws.
-The statement enumerates several concerns with such a broadening of local
+The statement enumerates several concerns with such a broadening of local police power, including

 Vera Institute of Justice, April, 2006, 27 pp.

 provides an overview of language access needs and promising practices within New York City's justice agencies.
 The guide

 also describes innovative approaches elsewhere in the country and overseas.
-The core of the report consists
+The core of the report consists of an

 analysis of various approaches, including the use of bilingual employees, professional interpreters, and emerging technology.

 Building Strong Police-Immigrant Community Relations: Lessons from a New York City Project,